-Certain prior year amounts in the Balance Sheet, Statement of Changes in Net Position, Statement of Budgetary Resources, and footnotes have been reclassified to conform to the current year presentation.
+Certain prior year amounts in the Balance Sheet, and footnotes have been reclassified to conform to the current year presentation.

 C. Use of Estimates

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities as of the date the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 OPIC management makes assumptions and uses estimates to prepare the financial statements based upon the facts that exist when the statements are prepared.
 Actual results may differ from those estimates.